howellwho/Breaker-Breaker-Game/README.md

 ## Installation

 No installation required if utilizing a modern web browser.
 Chrome and Firefox are recommended.
-Load the application via this URL: xxx.
+Load the application via http://executor-julia-70844.bitballoon.com/

 ## Contributing